d-ungureanu/devops106_ItJobsWatch/README.md

-# IT Jobs Watch Data
+# IT Jobs Watch Data WEB SCRAPER

 ## Introduction
 The aim of this project is to create a simple service that can scrape useful data from ITJobswatch.